Brewmaster Monk Frequently Asked Questions — Dragonflight 10.0.7

 Special Delivery, there are

-certain times where one will generally be better than the other.
+certain times when one will generally be better than the other.

 Charred Passions again acts as the option that makes a larger impact on your

-rotation as a Brewmaster by encouraging you to make use of
+rotation as a Brewmaster by encouraging you to make more use of

-Sal'salabim's Strength, its effect will always be active due to the low
+effect will always be active due to the low cooldown of

 Tiger Palm